LSU vs. Hawaii Predictions & Picks - Women's NCAA Tournament First Round

 LSU Schedule Analysis

-- Against the No. 24 Tennessee Lady Volunteers on January 30, the Lady Tigers secured their signature win of the season, a 76-68 home victory.

-- The Lady Tigers have six wins against Quadrant 1 teams, tied for the 22nd-most in the nation.

-- LSU has nine wins over Quadrant 2 teams, tied for the second-most in Division 1.
+- LSU has nine wins versus Quadrant 2 opponents, the most in Division 1.

 LSU 2022-23 Best Wins